DaemonicLabs/LoomProductionEnv/README.md

 requires gradle 5.+ (apparently?)

+## What does this do?

+task `multimc` sets up a new instance in multimc, installs fabric and copies your mod and dependencies over

+TODO: task `server` creates a dedicated server, installs fabric and mods and starts it

 ## setup

 **on windows** make sure that the `multimc` folder is added to `PATH` environment variable